aprilnovak/nekRSDoc/source/input_files.rst

 Mesh File (.re2)
 ________________

-The nekRS mesh file, with extension ``.re2``, can be produced by either
+The nekRS mesh file is provided in ``.re2`` format.
+This format can be produced by either:

 1. Converting a mesh made with commercial meshing software to ``.re2`` format
 2. Directly creating an ``.re2``-format mesh with nekRS-specific scripts

-Each of these two approaches are described in more detail in the following sections.
-But first, a few more details on the restrictions on the nekRS mesh.
+There are three main limitations for the nekRS mesh:

-nekRS is currently, and for the forseeable future, restricted to 3-D hexahedral meshes.
+1. nekRS is currently, and for the forseeable future, restricted to 3-D hexahedral meshes.
 2-D and 1-D problems can be accommodated on these 3-D meshes by applying zero gradient boundary conditions to all solution variables in directions perpendicular to the simulation plane or line, respectively.
 All source terms and material properties in the governing equations must therefore also be fixed in the off-interest directions.

-nekRS also assumes that the numeric IDs for the mesh boundaries are ordered contiguously beginning from 1.
-Furthermore, the ``.re2`` format only supports HEX8 (an eight-node hexahedral element) and HEX20 (a twenty-node hexahedral element) elements.
+2. nekRS assumes that the numeric IDs for the mesh boundaries are ordered contiguously beginning from 1.

+3. The ``.re2`` format only supports HEX8 (an eight-node
+hexahedral element) and HEX20 (a twenty-node hexahedral element) elements.

+The following two sections describe how to generate a mesh in ``.re2`` format.

 Converting an Existing Commercial Mesh
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^